 We hold the “Hacky Hour” to compliment Software Carpentry classes and as a way to touch base with, inform and up-skill the research community both within Griffith University and other institutions.
 Languages such as R and Python are taught both through HackyHour sessions and in the Software Carpentry Workshops.

-The HackyHour @ GU crew consist of Amanda Miotto (@amandamiottoGU), Heidi Perrett (@heidzOP) and Kim Keogh (@NerdleBert).
+The HackyHour @ GU crew consist of Amanda Miotto (@amandamiottoGU), Heidi Perrett (@heidzOP), Kim Keogh (@NerdleBert) and Jon Shuker.
 We are all members of the eResearch Services team within Information Services at Griffith University.

 What is Hacky Hour?